EduWireApps/ynotes/README.md

 Because having a cool and modern app is interesting but not enough, yNotes have lots of special and exclusive features :
 * A quick summary of the homeworks and the last grades
 * You can sort the grades by groups of affinities
+* LightMode and DarkMode for the pleasure of your eyes
+* Need some help ?
+Share your homeworks with your friends in applications including Snapchat, WhatsApp and more.